 - have a high-school diploma or a general education development (G.E.D.) certificate, pass a test approved by the U.S. Department of Education, or meet other standards your state establishes that are approved by the U.S. Department of Education

-- NEW! not have reached the federal Pell lifetime eligibility limit (the equivalent of 12 full-time terms).
+- not have reached the federal Pell lifetime eligibility limit (the equivalent of 12 full-time terms).

 To qualify for Pell, you must submit a valid student aid report (SAR/ISIR electronically via FAFSA).
 The effective family contribution on the SAR/ISIR determines the award.
 Valid federal data must be received while the student is enrolled for the award year.
 Students may receive a Pell grant at only one school per financial aid term.